IRCAD/sight/README.md

 Please note that our GitLab is currently only available in read-only access for external developers and users.
 This is a restriction because of the licensing model of GitLab.
-Since we use an EE version, we would be force to pay for every community user, and unfortunately we cannot afford it.
+Since we use an EE version, we would be forced to pay for every community user, and unfortunately we cannot afford it.
 This licensing model might change in the future https://gitlab.com/gitlab-org/gitlab-ee/issues/4382 though.